 Human error is the leading cause of cloud data breaches.
 Ninety-five percent of all cyberattacks result from user oversight, or risky behavior such as reusing passwords, falling for phishing scams, and security misconfigurations.

 You can only be too careful and considerate when setting up your cloud security framework.
 Given how critical security settings are, managing your cloud’s cybersecurity with an inexperienced team is a risk not worth taking.
 A secure cloud environment protects your data, users, customers, and intellectual property along with conserving legal compliance with data security standards.
 Don’t take any chances with cloud security.
-Let our team of professional cybersecurity experts take care of data security and compliance in your cloud infrastructure.
+Let our team of professional cybersecurity experts take care of data and compliance in your cloud infrastructure.

 KME Systems is a managed IT services provider keen on guaranteeing dependable security for all your hosted IT assets.
 Contact us to learn more.